-JOHNS HOPKINS CENTER FOR THE PREVENTION OF YOUTH VIOLENCE & JOHNS HOPKINS CENTER FOR ADOLESCENT HEALTH:
+JOHNS HOPKINS CENTER FOR THE PREVENTION OF YOUTH VIOLENCE & JOHNS HOPKINS CENTER FOR ADOLESCENT HEALTH: ITEMS OF INTEREST

 OF SPECIAL INTEREST

-NOTE: OTHER RESOURCES AND INFORMATION FOLLOWS THIS SECTION.
+NOTE: OTHER RESOURCES AND INFORMATION FOLLOWS THIS SECTION

 The Fraternal Order of X-Offenders (FOXO) is a grassroots organization created by Ex-Offenders designed to deter, decrease, and prevent the proliferation of crime, drugs, and violence by high-risk youth and repeated offenders.
 FOXO’s research is designed to evaluate social pathologies within our communities from a social, psychological, economic, political cultural/spiritual and historical perspective.
 FOXO identifies and develops effective strategies and national partnerships to assess and access funding sources to enhance our innovative, creative, and unconventional methodologies by incorporating the empiricism and expertise, scholarship of Ex-Offenders who live the therapeutic value of one Ex-Offender helping another Ex-Offender is without parallel.
 We develop solutions.
 We have three magazines: Thinking is Destiny, Thinking, Reshaping, and Re-evaluating Re-Entry, Maximizing Outcomes to Break the Cycle of Crime, Drugs, and Violence.
 We have DVD the presents a powerful training encompassing five crucial areas of Criminality and Crime Prevention Presented by Criminal Justice Expert Brother Ellsworth Johnson-Bey (Copyrighted in 2005 by the University of Maryland Law School).
 We have a collaborative recovery CD, a collaboration of FOXO and Team Fifty with a special introduction by Baltimore’s own Boys to Men.